Church of San Bartolomé (Toledo)

 The Church of San Bartolomé is a medieval building in Toledo, in Castile-La Mancha, Spain.
 It is located in the southern part of the walled city, at the corner of calle San Bartolomé and calle Cristo de la Para, a few hundred meters south-west of the Cathedral of Santa María.

 History

+This Mudéjar style church has undergone several reconstructions over the centuries.